ms2data/ms2-quick-start/README2.md

 ### Review & Adjust

-Your generated model is a strong starting point—but real-world accuracy matters.
+Your generated model is a strong starting point — but real-world accuracy matters.
 You can:

 - Manually edit `.malloy` files
 - Accept inline suggestions from the MS2 extension